JuLieAlgebra/cv_final_project/README.md

 ``AWS_ACCESS_KEY_ID=something``
 ``AWS_SECRET_ACCESS_KEY=something``

-The downloaded data is 2.2MB, so very small and will likely not cost anything.
+The downloaded tabular data is 2.2MB.

 The SQL query used to grab the data via CasJobs:
 ```sql